Last Updated on 12 May 2026

 - Jan Janszoon sacks Baltimore, Maryland (1631)

-- Bart Roberts captures 22 fishing vessels near Trepassey, Newfoundland (1720)
+- Bartholomew Roberts captures 22 fishing vessels near Trepassey, Newfoundland (1720)

 - .